 - 5-year variable rate at 2.45% results in $45,927 in interest paid

 - 5-year fixed rate at 2.82% results in $55,999 in interest paid

 Wow!
 That’s a big difference.
 We can see that a 1.07% difference in loan rate results in a savings of $23,366 in interest over the first 5 years.

 What this example illustrates is that any percent off your interest loan rate helps you keep more of your hard-earned money.
 Of course, with a variable rate, you are not guaranteed to always have your rate so low, so you may need some flexibility in your budget.

 Need help navigating the real estate market during the COVID-19 outbreak?
-Purplebricks can help.
+A Purplebricks REALTOR® can help.

 Find your perfect home by going to Purplebricks Home Listings and setting up alerts for homes that align with your wish list.
 By working with a Purplebricks REALTOR®, you can sell your home and save thousands in commission or buy a home and get $2,000 cash back*!
-Rest assured, all of our REALTORS® are well-equipped with the information they need to keep themselves and our customers safe and healthy during this uncertain time.
+Rest assured, all of our REALTORS® are well-equipped with the information they need to keep themselves and our customers safe and healthy.
 Call 1-855-999-9740 to get started.

 Speak to a Home Buying Representative – Register here: